The-AVR/AVR-2022/docs/content/flight-controller-setup-and-calibration/_index.md

 Go ahead and install QGC before proceeding to the next section.

 {{% alert title="Note" color="note" %}}
-All testing and configuration throughout the GitBook was done with QGC version 4.1.1.
+All testing and configuration throughout the documentation was done with QGC version 4.1.1.
 We encourage you to use this version, which will allow us to help troubleshoot any issues more easily.
 You can find the file labeled `QGroundControl-Installer.exe` at